ridiculouswaffle/ridiculouswaffle/README.md

 ## Additional Skills

-- I can write LaTeX (pronunced lay-tek) documents to make them into PDFs
+- I can write professional LaTeX (pronunced lay-tek) documents to make them into PDFs